Ganglion Cyst

 How are Ganglion Cysts Diagnosed?

-The lump will first get examined by one of our doctors.
+The lump will first be examined by one of our doctors.
 They’ll enquire about your child’s health and the duration of the bump.
 You’ll get questioned about your child’s symptoms as well.
-If they cannot detect the lump, they may arrange imaging tests like an X-ray, ultrasound, or MRI to distinguish between solid tumors and those filled with liquid, like a ganglion cyst.
-Additionally, if the cyst appears filled with a fluid, the doctor will draw a sample of the cyst’s fluid for analysis.
+If the doctors cannot detect the lump, they may arrange imaging tests like an X-ray, ultrasound, or MRI to distinguish between solid tumors and those filled with liquid, like a ganglion cyst.
+Additionally, if the cyst appears filled with fluid, the doctor will draw a sample of the cyst’s fluid for analysis.
+It’s worth noting that a healthcare provider will confirm a ganglion cyst through:

 Who Gets Ganglion Cysts?